debanjandhara/rough_notes/MongoDB Full.md

 | **Cursor**     | `forEach`, `toArray`                                      |
 | **Text**       | `$text`, `createIndex()`                                  |
 | **Embedded**   | Dot notation `"field.subfield"`                           |

 ---

-Would you like me to continue next with
-**🟩 6.
-Aggregation Framework (Pipelines, $match, $group, $project, $lookup, $sort, etc.)**
-— this is where MongoDB becomes *truly powerful for analytics & reporting*.

-Perfect timing, Debanjan 👏 — you’re now entering one of the **most high-impact MongoDB topics** — the section that determines whether your app handles **10 users or 10 million** efficiently.

-> 🟩 **Section 6 — Indexing (Performance Optimization)**
-> Indexing is the heart of database performance.
-If you master this, you’ll be writing backend queries like a *senior engineer* 🚀

-Let’s go deep yet clear — with **definitions, diagrams (conceptually), examples, outputs**, and *real-world optimization tips* 👇

----